wavebeem/1bit-ui/README.md

 Edit `src/1bit-ui.css`.
 It's the only file that gets published to npm.
 Open your browser to <http://localhost:5000/>.

-> If you're unfamiliar with npm, you can [download the npm installer here](https://www.npmjs.com/get-npm) and read more about [how to use npm here](https://docs.npmjs.com/about-npm/).
+> If you're unfamiliar with npm, you can [download the Node.js installer here](https://nodejs.org/en/download/) to get started with npm.
+Read more about [how to use npm here](https://docs.npmjs.com/about-npm/).

 ## Publishing